 When it comes to my own practice, I formulate a treatment plan after performing a detailed assessment.
 This involves recording details of your medical and background history, assessing your pulse and developing a holistic overview of any pain or discomfort you may be experiencing.

-Acupuncture points are chosen with the use of moxibustion (an herbal heating method), heating lamps, massage, and cupping (a technique that removes stagnation by the application of cups that create a suction effect).
-Laser therapy, ear therapy, and exercise may be applied to improve energy flow and restore the body’s own self-healing powers.
+Acupuncture points are sometimes chosen with the use of moxibustion (an herbal heating method), heating lamps, massage, and cupping (a technique that removes stagnation by the application of cups that create a suction effect).
+Laser therapy, ear therapy, and exercise may also be applied to improve energy flow and restore the body’s own self-healing powers.